gsavickas/ReactApp/README.md

 This is my first react app.
-React is a Java Script library that allows developers the flexability for single page web applications.
+React is a Java Script library build by facebook It allows developers the flexability to build responsive single page web applications.